benjackson3811/yachtclub/README.md

 - [] Authentication - Logged in Status: As a user I can tell if I am logged in or not so that I can log in if I need to.
 - [] Authentication - Refreshing access tokens: As a user I can maintain my logged-in status until I choose to log out.
 - [] Avatar: As a user I can view user's avatars so that I can easily identify other website users.
-- [] Navigation: Conditional rendering - As a logged out user I can see sign in and sign up options so that I can sign in/sign up.

 #### Trips